interledger/rafiki/localenv/README.md

 pnpm localenv:compose:psql down --volumes
 ```

+The local environment consists of a primary Rafiki instance and a secondary Rafiki instance, each with
+its own docker compose files ([Cloud Nine Wallet](./cloud-nine-wallet/docker-compose.yml), [Happy Life Bank](./happy-life-bank/docker-compose.yml)).
+The primary Cloud Nine Wallet docker compose file (`./cloud-nine-wallet/docker-compose.yml`) includes the main Rafiki services `backend` and `auth`, as well
+as the required data stores tigerbeetle (if enabled), redis, and postgres, so it can be run on its own.
+Furthermore,
+both include the `local-signature-utils` signature generation app for Postman.
+The secondary Happy Life Bank docker compose file (`./happy-life-bank/docker-compose.yml`) includes only the Rafiki services, not the data stores.
+It uses the
+data stores created by the primary Rafiki instance so it can't be run by itself.
+The `pnpm localenv:compose up` command starts both the primary instance and the secondary.

+#### Autopeering

 If you want to start the local env and peer it automatically to rafiki.money, you can run the following commands:

 ```